Introductory, 100-level, non-writing-intensive courses are also available. Only one of these may count toward the concentration.

 Seminar: History of Gods.

-This historiography and research course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
+This historiography course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
 Draws from theoretical readings to consider such problems as polytheism and monotheism, myth and ritual.
 Each student shall determine in consultation with the faculty whether his or her written work will focus on historiography or research.
 (Writing-intensive.)
-Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
+Prerequisite, one 200-level History course.
+(Same as Religious Studies 396.)
 Maximum enrollment, 16.
+Wilson.

 More information ...